Palringo/test-data-bootstrap/scripts/group-generator/README.md

 ## How to use it? ##

-* You should call a function "generateGroupsWithDetails" passing group name if needed.
+* You should call a function "generateGroupsWithDetails" passing group name if needed, then it will generate the required number of subscriber then join them to group.

 # :exclamation: CAUTION